-- 814. Draft decision amendment 14 required that the proposed revised access arrangement be amended so that the variation of reference tariffs by way of a Tax Changes Variation is limited to costs of tax changes that satisfy the criteria governing operating expenditure set out in rule 91 of the NGR and is subject to the Authority's approval of the variation. - 815.
-DBP has not incorporated this required amendment in the revised access arrangement proposal but rather contends that there should be a direct pass through of costs of tax changes without the scrutiny or approval of the Authority.
-DBP also submits that the requirement for approval by the Authority subjects DBP to a risk of not being able to recover the costs of a tax that is judged to be imprudent or inefficient. - 816.
+821. Draft decision amendment 14 required that the proposed revised access arrangement be amended so that the variation of reference tariffs by way of a Tax Changes Variation is limited to costs of tax changes that satisfy the criteria governing operating expenditure set out in rule 91 of the NGR and is subject to the Authority's approval of the variation.

+- 822. DBP has not incorporated this required amendment in the revised access arrangement proposal but rather contends that there should be a direct pass through of costs of tax changes without the scrutiny or approval of the Authority.
+DBP submits that the requirement for approval by the Authority subjects DBP to a risk of not being able to recover the costs of a tax that is judged to be imprudent or inefficient.
+296 DBP further submits that making the pass through of variations in carbon tax costs subject to an assessment by the Authority against the criteria of rule 91 of the NGR is inappropriate after the Authority has included a forecast of carbon tax costs in the forecast operating expenditure.29 - 823.
 The Authority does not accept DBP's arguments against draft decision amendment 14.
-For some taxes faced by DBP, DBP's tax liability is affected by decisions and practices of DBP in operation of the DBNGP.
+For some taxes faced by DBP.
+DBP's tax liability is affected by decisions and practices of DBP in operation of the DBNGP.
 This is particularly the case, for example, with tax liabilities for the carbon tax intended by the Commonwealth Government to be introduced from 1 July 2012 and for which the liabilities of DBP will depend upon the practices of DBP in use of fuel gas, fugitive gas losses and use of other fossil fuels.
 As such, the cost pass through should be subject to the requirement of rule 91 of the NGR that the cost be such as would be incurred by a prudent service provider, acting efficiently, in accordance with good industry practice, to achieve the lowest sustainable cost of delivering pipeline services.
-Contrary to DBP's submission, the prudence and efficiency requirement of rule 91 refers to the actions of the service provider that affect the tax liability and not the character of the tax itself. - 817.
-The Authority also notes that a requirement for any tax pass through to be subject to the scrutiny and approval of the Authority is consistent with the process for approval of revisions to the access arrangement, which involves consideration of taxes, rates and charges (other than corporate income tax) as an element of operating expenditure. - 818.
+Contrary to DBP's submission, the prudence and efficiency requirement of rule 91 refers to the actions of the service provider that affect the tax liability and not the character of the tax itself. - The Authority also notes that a requirement for any tax pass through to be subject to the scrutiny and approval of the Authority is consistent with the process for approval of revisions to the access arrangement, which involves consideration of taxes, rates and charges (other than corporate income tax) as an element of operating expenditure. - 825.
 The Authority therefore maintains the requirement for a pass through of costs of a tax change to be subject to the Authority's approval.